-You know you need coverage, but you’re not sure exactly where to begin.
+You know you need health insurance coverage, but you’re not sure exactly where to begin.
 Sound familiar?
-This is a common sentiment among Americans each year as they work to navigate the complexities of quality health coverage for themselves and their families.
+This is a common sentiment among Americans each year as they work to navigate the complexities of quality health insurance coverage for themselves and their families.
 One of the most frequent questions raised concerns the differences between Obamacare vs. Medicaid, and which program will be the right fit.

 Administration of Obamacare vs. Medicaid

 Perhaps the biggest difference between Obamacare and Medicaid is the entity responsible for administering the policies.
 Medicaid is administered by the federal government, with assistance from state-level offices.
 On the federal level, Medicaid is run by the Centers for Medicare and Medicaid Services (known as “CMS”).
 The program is funded by a mix of federal and state taxpayer dollars; however, each state runs its own Medicaid program entitlements differently resulting in varying degrees of coverage depending on the jurisdiction.

 On the other hand, ACA plans under Obamacare are administered by private sector health insurance companies within the marketplace exchange.
 Enrollees are required to pay for their policies and funding for these policies is derived from the insurance provider itself.
 In some instances, discussed further below, the government may be able to offer subsidies for assistance with the cost of obama care health insurance coverage.
 However, these plans are considered completely distinct from government-run programs and are not funded by taxpayer dollars.

 Another important distinction between Obamacare vs. Medicaid concerns the criteria necessary to qualify for either program.
 Medicaid eligibility is determined based upon income level, and this program is reserved for those within a certain deviation of the federal poverty level.
 By contrast, Obamacare is freely available to anyone regardless of income – assuming the applicant is able to pay.
 The important eligibility criteria are as follows: